 development.
 Just as physical education and physical fitness

-have well recognized benefits, recess offer its own unique benefits
+have well recognized benefits, recess offers its own unique benefits

-and is complimentary to physical fitness - not a substitute for
+and is complementary to physical fitness - not a substitute for

 it.
 Recess offers both cognitive, social, emotional, and physical

 benefits.
 For example, periodic recesses have been shown to make